Embed This Data

 Poland joined NATO in 1999 and the European Union in 2004.
-Prime Minister Donald Tusk of the center-right Civic Platform party was re-elected in October 2011.
-In 2014, his government survived a vote of no confidence after secret audio tapings of Foreign Minister Radek Sikorski sparked a political scandal.
-With a flexible exchange rate, an IMF credit line, access to international markets, and healthy economic policies, Poland was the only country in Europe to experience economic growth during the 2009 credit crisis.
-Low investment rates in agriculture have made Poland uncompetitive in food production, but the automotive, pharmaceutical, aviation, steel, and machinery sectors have made it one of the EU’s strongest economic performers.
+The center-right Civic Platform Party was ousted following parliamentary elections in October 2015.
+The conservative Eurosceptic Law and Justice Party headed by Prime Minister Beata Szydlo won a parliamentary majority.
+With a flexible exchange rate, a legally independent central bank with an IMF credit line, access to international markets, and healthy economic policies, Poland was the only European country to experience economic growth during the 2009 credit crisis.
+Increasingly concerned about Russia’s activities in the region, Poland has agreed to host the next NATO summit in 2016.
+Low rates of investment in agriculture have made Poland uncompetitive in food production, but the automotive, pharmaceutical, aviation, steel, and machinery sectors have made it one of the EU’s strongest economic performers.
 The private sector now accounts for two-thirds of GDP.

 Allegations of corruption occur most frequently in government contracting and the issuance of regulations or permits that benefit a particular company.
 Incidents of corrupt behavior by customs and border guard officials, tax authorities, and local government officials show a decreasing trend and, if proven, are usually punished.
 The legal system protects rights to acquire and dispose of property.
 The judiciary is independent but slow.